 Apollo 8

-This article is about the mission of Apollo 8 and the three heroic astronauts who took on the challenge of humanity’s historic first journey around the Moon.
+This article is about Apollo 8’s mission and the three heroic astronauts who took on the challenge of humanity’s historic first journey around the Moon.

 The Russians were going to put a man into orbit on the Moon by the end of 1968.

-The arrangement was made in August that Apollo 8 should get around the Moon first.
-And giving the astronauts and ground team only sixteen weeks to figure out how to make it happen.
+In August, it was arranged that Apollo 8 should get around the Moon first, giving the astronauts and ground team only sixteen weeks to figure out how to make it happen.

 Apollo 8 First to fly around the Moon.